 As a registered dietitian who works for the dairy industry, I am often asked, “Is organic milk healthier than regular milk?”
-The short answer is no. There is no difference in health benefits of dairy, quality or milk safety between organic and conventional milk.
-The difference between organic milk vs regular milk lies in the farming practices, rather than the end-product, milk.
+The short answer is no. There is no difference in health benefits of dairy, quality, or milk safety between organic and conventional milk.
+The difference between organic milk versus regular milk lies in the farming practices, rather than the end-product, delicious, good-for-you milk.

 Milk showcasing the USDA Organic seal on the label has come from a farm that adheres to the following set of regulations: